 Looking at a series of similar tests in similar situations allows you to develop a theory about people and their responses.
 Theories are what lead you to robust scientific marketing learning and insight into how and why people act the way they do online.

-Now that you have a theory developed, you need to put it to the test.
 A robust theory is one that will predict outcomes.

 If you can identify a user behaviour scenario that matches your theory, you can predict the outcomes using your theory.
 Every successful outcome that your theory predicts strengthens its validity, giving you a powerful strategic tool in your conversion optimization arsenal.